junqing-zhang/junqing-zhang.github.io/_pages/teaching-fyp.md

 toc: true
 ---

-Please find a list of the final year projects that I am supervising.
+Please find a list of the final year projects that I am supervising or have supervised.
 Students are also welcome to propose their own projects.

 The final year projects that I am supervising usually
 * Use embedded systems such as Raspberry Pi, Arduino, FPGA, and [software defined radio platforms](https://junqing-zhang.github.io/posts/2019/07/blog-post-sdr/)